srb-cv/DeepLearningBook_Summary/chap15_representation_learning.md

 * From the point of view of unsupervised pretraining as a **regularizer**, such prtraining is helpful when number of labelled data is very small and number of unlabelled examples is very large.

 **Disadvantages of Unsupervised pretraining**
 * The complete learning process involves operating with two trainig phases.
-So this strategy does not have a clear way
+So this strategy does not have a clear way to control the strength of regularizatoion in the pretraining phase
+* The performance of second phase can not be predicted during the first phase
+> Unsupervised pretraining has been largely abandoned in todays deep learning scenarios, except in the field of NLP where a word embedding is obtained using such kind of pretraining

+> The idea of pretraining has been generalized to **supervised pretraining**.
+The most prevelant example being the CNNs used are mostly pretrained on ImageNet dataset.

+### 15.2 Transfer Learning and Domain Adaptation